EU candidate countries: Turkey, the former Yugoslav Republic of Macedonia, Serbia

 Erasmus University Charter

-As part of the Erasmus+ Programme in the academic year 2020/2021, the University of Economics and Human Sciences in Warsaw will be offering foreign student traineeship, mobility for partial studies at foreign universities, and staff mobility for teaching assignments and training.
+As part of the Erasmus+ Programme the University of Economics and Human Sciences in Warsaw offers few options of mobility: student traineeship, mobility for partial studies at foreign universities, and staff mobility for teaching assignments and training.
 The participants of these mobility activities will receive scholarships from the Erasmus+ budget.